RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-empty-lookaround.md

 # `no-empty-lookaround`

-> Disallow lookarounds which can match the empty string.
+> Disallow lookarounds that can match the empty string.

 Fixable: `no` <br> Recommended configuration: `"error"`